 While this type of booth won't rival those at premier studios, you will be doing a much better job of keeping out house elements including fans, window noise, and people noise.

-If you're a professional with a big budget already, you can go ahead and get one for thousands of dollars on the level of a Whisper Room studio booth:
+If you're a professional with a huge budget already, you can go ahead and get one for thousands of dollars on the level of a Whisper Room studio booth:

 Why so pricey, you may ask?
 Because sound quality matters!
 Far too often, DIY artists and musicians are hurting their audio quality by recording in spaces with audible air conditioning, footsteps, voices in the other rooms, and even loud weather in the background!
 This hurts the mixing and mastering process and may cause you to lose out on being able to consider your track "radio quality".
 The popular phrase, "When in Rome, do as the Romans do" holds true in this regard.
 If you're making music, it should mimic the sound of a song you hear on the radio!